QuantEcon/lecture-python.myst/_sources/ge_arrow.md

   name: python3
 ---

-# Competitive equilibrium with one-period Arrow securities
+# Competitive equilibria with Arrow securities

 +++

-## Bellmanizing and Computing
+## Introduction

-This notebook implements a Python version of  the model presented in section 9.3.3 of RMT5 chapter 9.

-This notebook is a laboratory for experimenting with instances of a competitive equilibrium of  a pure exchange economy with
+This lecture is a laboratory for experimenting with instances of competitive equilibria of  an infinite-horizon pure exchange economy with

 * Markov endowments

-* Complete markets in one period Arrow state-contingent securities
+* Complete markets in one-period Arrow state-contingent securities

 * Discounted expected utility preferences  of a kind often specified in macro and finance